Robertson sorry for role in England goal - gossip

-Scottish gossip: Scotland, Rangers, Morelos, Celtic, Hatate, Carter-Vickers, Hibs, Johnson
+Scottish Gossip: Scotland, Celtic, Hatate, Carter-Vickers, Rangers, Morelos, Aberdeen, Hibs, Johnson

 Last updated on .From the section Scottish

-Scotland captain Andy Robertson offered an apology after his part in England's second goal after the visitors' 3-1 win at Hampden, and says the Scots "will take a bit of perspective" from the result.
+Scotland captain Andy Robertson offered an apology for his part in England's second goal after the visitors' 3-1 win at Hampden, and says the Scots "will take a bit of perspective" from the result.
 (Record)

 Former Scotland striker Ally McCoist criticises home fans for booing England's national anthem before kick-off.
 (Herald - subscription required)